 The cats are all silent, and I take that as a yes.
 “Now, you will go into the family room, and you will all lie down on the floor.
 Ghost, you will turn on the television, at a reasonable volume, and you will all quietly watch TV until I walk through those doors.
 Do any of you have any questions or not understand these instructions in any way?

 “Then let the games begin.”
 I slam the phone down as my coworker leans over the cubicle wall.

 “Cats?”
 She asks sympathetically.

-"Well, if it's any consolation, they tend to mellow with age."
-She sits back down, disappearing behind the cubicle wall.
+“Well, if it’s any consolation, they tend to mellow with age.”
+She ducks back into her cubicle.

 I lean back in my chair.
 If only they were kids, I think.
 Life would be so much easier. . .